kbmakevin/Dynamic-FAQ-App/README.txt

 Import EAR into Eclipse and executing Project
 -
 18. Go back to eclipse and import the EAR file included in this zip file into Eclipse.
+19. When importing the EAR, click next and select GroupKOPS_COMP303_Assignment3_JPA to not import it as an utility project.
-19. Right click on "GroupKOPS_COMP303_Assignment3_JPA", go into Properties > Project Facets and make sure the Java version is using 1.8
+20. Right click on "GroupKOPS_COMP303_Assignment3_JPA", go into Properties > Project Facets and make sure the Java version is using 1.8
-20. Right click on "GroupKOPS_COMP303_Assignment3_Web", go into Properties > Project Facets and make sure the Java version is using 1.8
+21. Right click on "GroupKOPS_COMP303_Assignment3_Web", go into Properties > Project Facets and make sure the Java version is using 1.8
-21. Deploy the application and run it on your WildFly server.
+22. Deploy the application and run it on your WildFly server.
-22. Open your favorite browser and navigate to http://localhost:8080/GroupKOPS_COMP303_Assignment3_Web/
+23. Open your favorite browser and navigate to http://localhost:8080/GroupKOPS_COMP303_Assignment3_Web/